drshahizan/HPDP/portfolio/al1yaz/readme.md

 </p>

 <h1 align="center"> Aliya Zarena Zainulanuar</h1>
-I'm a third-year student of data engineering, where my motivation quote is "Turning Data into Wisdom: Where Analysis Meets Innovation."
+<p align ="center">I'm a third-year student of data engineering, where my motivation quote is "Turning Data into Wisdom: Where Analysis Meets Innovation."
 This quote reflects my passion for working with data and turning it into valuable insights through analysis and innovative solutions.
-I'm dedicated to harnessing the power of data to drive informed decisions and create positive impacts.
+I'm dedicated to harnessing the power of data to drive informed decisions and create positive impacts.</p>

 ##👋 About me